-- 4.24 Where services to the public are not provided directly by the Council, but are provided by agencies or bodies contracted to the Council, those services are required to be delivered in accordance with the Council's commitment to the principles of Equalities and fully monitored by the Council as part of the overall contract monitoring process. - 4.25 Full details of how this is done can be found in the Council's Equality in Procurement Policy and the Equalities Pre-Tender Questionnaire, which are available from procurement@caerphilly.gov.uk.
+- 4.22 Where services to the public are not provided directly by the Council, but are provided by agencies or bodies contracted to the Council, those services are required to be delivered in accordance with the Council's commitment to the principles of Equalities and the Welsh Language Standards, and fully monitored by the Council as part of the overall contract monitoring process. - 4.23 Full details of how this is done can be found in the Council's Equality in Procurement Policy and the Equalities Pre-Tender Questionnaire, which are available from procurement@caerphilly.gov.uk. - 4.24 Further guidance can be found in the Procurement and Commissioning Guidance 2016 - Equalities and Welsh Language document.